aspose-cells/Aspose.Cells-Doc-md/russian/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.ru.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Создаем экземпляр лицензии и устанавливаем файл лицензии
+ //Instantiate an instance of license and set the license file

-//по своему пути
+//through its path

 Aspose.Cells.License license = new Aspose.Cells.License();

-лицензия.SetLicense("Aspose.Total.lic");
+license.SetLicense("Aspose.Total.lic");

-// Указываем путь к файлу excel шаблона.
+//Specify the template excel file path.

-строка myPath = "Book1.xls";
+string myPath = "Book1.xls";

-//Создание новой книги.
+//Instantiate a new Workbook.

-//Открываем файл excel.
+//Open the excel file.

-Книга рабочей книги = новая рабочая книга (мой путь);
+Workbook workbook = new Workbook(myPath);

-// Объявить объект Worksheet.
+//Declare a Worksheet object.

-Рабочий лист новыйРабочий лист;
+Worksheet newWorksheet;

-//Добавить 5 новых рабочих листов в рабочую книгу и заполнить некоторые данные
+//Add 5 new worksheets to the workbook and fill some data

-//в ячейки.
+//into the cells.

- для (целое я = 0; я< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.